FEATURING ANDRÉ HOLLAND, OKWUI OKPOKWASILI AND FILM BY ARTHUR JAFA

 Hartwig Art Foundation presents Minor Music at the End of the World by writer and scholar Saidiya Hartman at Teatro Goldoni in Venice on 5,6 and 7 May, during the preview week of the Venice Biennale 2026, following its critically acclaimed world premiere in Amsterdam last October.

 The collaboratively developed stage performance explores the possibility of Black life at the end of the world and in the wake of racial capitalism and white supremacy.
-Against this complex and layered backdrop, Minor Music conveys an ongoing series of catastrophes that converge at this critical inflection point — among others, the arrival of Africans in New York City, the first slave auction in lower Manhattan, the precarity of Black life, global pandemics, and environmental catastrophes that make life seemingly unliveable.
+Against this complex and layered backdrop, Minor Music conveys an ongoing series of catastrophes that converge at this critical inflection point—among others, the arrival of Africans in New York City, the first slave auction in Lower Manhattan, the precarity of Black life, global pandemics, and environmental catastrophes that make life seemingly unliveable.
 In doing so, it provokes a series of penetrating questions about Black life at the end of the world and the new social formations that arise in its wake.

 How does one live at the end of the world?
 What blossoms in the Black morning?